riparias/gbif-alert/README.md

 GBIF Alert is a [GBIF](https://www.gbif.org)-based early alert system for invasive species.

+🎉 **GBIF Alert has been awarded the first prize of the [GBIF Ebbe Nielsen Challenge 2023](https://www.gbif.org/fr/news/EQgUzZ4YA75BSeLs1naI9/)!** 🎉

 It is a reusable website engine powered by [Django](https://www.djangoproject.com/) available under the [MIT license](LICENSE).
 Contributions are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.